 How Thomas Keller Does Thanksgiving: Mayonnaise-Roasted Turkey Breast?

-Okay, Thomas Keller is a genius and all that but how disgusting does this sound?
-I mean sure, mayonnaise and turkey go great together on a leftover sandwich but cooked until burnt to blackness for thanksgiving?
+Okay, search Thomas Keller is a genius and all that but how disgusting does this sound?
+I mean sure, site mayonnaise and turkey go great together on a leftover sandwich but cooked until burnt to blackness for thanksgiving?
 Not exactly the Rockwell moment at the table I was looking for.

-I’ll be making 2 turkey breasts and two legs, all separated, but that’s as non-traditional as I plan on getting.
+I’ll be making 2 turkey breasts and two legs, prostate all separated, but that’s as non-traditional as I plan on getting.

 Thomas Keller’s Mayonnaise-Roasted Turkey Breast